AnjuMau8418/Pizza-Sales-Analysis/data_dictionary.md

  - 📈 Sales Performance  The dataset allows for analyzing total sales, popular pizzas, and peak sales times.

  ## Possible Insights from the Dataset
-  - 📊 Sales Trends: Identify best-selling pizzas and revenue over time.
+  - 📊 **Sales Trends**: Identify best-selling pizzas and revenue over time.
-  - 🍽️ Top Customers’ Preferences: Analyze which pizza category (Classic, Supreme, Veggie, Chicken) is most popular.
+  - 🍽️ **Top Customers’ Preferences**: Analyze which pizza category (Classic, Supreme, Veggie, Chicken) is most popular.
-  - 💰 Revenue & Pricing Strategy: Understand average order value and pricing effectiveness.
+  - 💰 **Revenue & Pricing Strategy**: Understand average order value and pricing effectiveness.
-  - ⏰ Peak Order Hours: Discover when the restaurant experiences the highest sales.
+  - ⏰ **Peak Order Hours**: Discover when the restaurant experiences the highest sales.
-  - 🍕 Size-Based Preferences: Determine whether customers prefer Regular(small), medium, large, extra large or double extra large pizza.
+  - 🍕 **Size-Based Preferences**: Determine whether customers prefer Regular(small), medium, large, extra large or double extra large pizza.

 ## 🛠️ How This Dataset is Used in the Project
-SQL Analysis 🖥️
+**SQL Analysis 🖥️**
   - Extract insights using SQL queries to analyze sales, revenue, and customer preferences.
-Excel Validation & Dashboard 📊
+**Excel Validation & Dashboard 📊**
   - Use Excel to verify SQL results and create interactive visual dashboards.